DovarFalcone/dovarfalcone.github.io/recipes/_posts/2023-01-07-Garden-Vegetable-Soup.md

 ## Instructions

-1. In a large saucepan, saute carrots, onion, and garlic until soft
+1. In a large saucepan, sauté the carrots, onion, and garlic until they are soft and fragrant.

-2. Add broth, vegetables (*except zucchini*), and bring to a boil.
+2. Add the chicken broth, green cabbage, green beans, tomato paste, dried basil, dried oregano, and salt to the pan.
+Bring the mixture to a boil.

-3. Lower heat and simmer for 15 minutes.
+3. Reduce the heat to low and let the soup simmer for 15 minutes, or until the vegetables are tender.

-4. Add all remaining ingredients.
+4. Stir in the diced zucchini and heat through.

-5. Stir in Zucchini and heat through
+5. Serve hot and garnish with fresh herbs or grated cheese if desired.

-> Zucchini can be omitted
+> Zucchini can be omitted for a different variation.

 Enjoy!